Holly Sonders Goes Full Bombshell In Scanty Bikini & Gives Doll Mouth-To-Mouth In New Instagram Video

 "Did you excite John so much his heart couldn't take it?" they wondered.

-An admirer referred to one of the most-watched TV series of all time.
+One admirer referred to one of the most-watched TV series of all time.

 "'Baywatch' coming back to television but this time on a premium channel like HBO?!" another hoped before adding a heart-eyed emoji.